Clipper Circuits

 Figure 3: Series Negative Clipper

-During the positive half cycle pf the voltage, the terminal A is positive with respect to the terminal B There for the diode is forward biased and it acts it as a closed switch As a result ,all the input voltage appears across the resistor as shown in Fig 3(b).
-During the negative half cycle of the input voltage, the terminal B is positive with respect to the terminal A. Therefore the diode is reverse biased and it acts as an open switch, Thus there is no voltage drop across the resistor during the negative half cycle as shown in the output waveform.
+During the positive half cycle of the voltage, terminal A is positive with respect to terminal B There for the diode is forward biased and it acts it as a closed switch As a result, all the input voltage appears across the resistor as shown in Fig 3(b).
+During the negative half cycle of the input voltage, terminal B is positive with respect to the terminal A. Therefore the diode is reverse biased and it acts as an open switch, Thus there is no voltage drop across the resistor during the negative half cycle as shown in the output waveform.

-It may be observed that if it is desired to remove or clip the negative half -cycle of the input , the only thing is to be done is to reverse the polarities of the diode in the circuit shown in Fig 1 such a clipper is then called a series negative clipper
+It may be observed that if it is desired to remove or clip the negative half-cycle of the input, the only thing to be done is to reverse the polarities of the diode in the circuit shown in Fig 1 such a clipper is then called a series negative clipper

 SERIES-NEGATIVE CLIPPER WITH BIAS

 Fig 4 shows the circuit of a biased series negative diver.
-In this circuit clipping take place during the negative half cycle only when the input voltage Vi > VB she clipping level can be shifted up or down by varying the bias voltage ( -VB)
+In this circuit, clipping takes place during the negative half cycle only when the input voltage Vi > VB the clipping level can be shifted up or down by varying the bias voltage ( -VB)

 Series Negative Clipper with Bias